oigwe-frx/Math_Foundation/01 Algebra: Elementary to Advanced - Equations and Inequalities/01 Structure of Numbers/02 Properties of Real Numbers.md

 ## Bowties Method for Substracting and Adding Fractions

-1. Multiply top left numerator w/ bottom right denomenator
+1. Multiply top left numerator w/ bottom right denominator
 2. That number is the 1st new numerator component
 3. In the new numerator carry over the +/- from the old fraction
 4. Repeat steps 1 and 2 for the inverse
-5. Multiple the denomenators - they will become the denomenators of the new fraction
+5. Multiple the denominator - they will become the denominator of the new fraction

 Ex.
 Add:  1/2 + 3/5 -> ((1*5) + (3*2)) / (2*5) => (5 + 6) / 10 => 11/10